RezaAlHassan/RezaAlHassan/README.md

 ## Hello!
-I am Reza, a full-stack developer with an eye for aesthetic design.
+I am Reza, a web developer with specialization in frontend, backend and design (only aesthetic) as well.

 ![fire-elmo](https://user-images.githubusercontent.com/24864973/210222355-81d2a11d-1c1a-4d6b-a0bd-3d4d081867fa.gif)